2023 Best Value Electromechanical Engineering Associate Degree Schools in the Southeast Region

 Out of the 22 schools in the Southeast Region that were part of this year’s ranking, Piedmont Technical College landed the # 4 spot on the list.
 Piedmont Technical College is a medium-sized public school located in the town of Greenwood.

-The average tuition and fees for an out-of-state undergraduate student at Piedmont Technical College are $6,593 a year.
+Piedmont Technical College undergraduate students pay an average of $6,593 in tuition and fees each year.
 On average, electromechanical engineering tech graduates from Piedmont Technical College take out $12,641 in student loans while working on their Associate Degree.

-Read full report on Electromechanical Engineering Technology at Piedmont Technical College
+Full Electromechanical Engineering Technology at Piedmont Technical College Report

-The average tuition and fees for an out-of-state undergraduate student at GTC are $10,202 a year.
+GTC undergraduate students pay an average of $10,202 in tuition and fees each year.
 While working on their Associate Degree, electromechanical engineering tech majors at GTC accumulate an average of around $15,749 in student debt.

-In addition to its great value ranking, GTC is in the top 15% of all schools on our Best Electromechanical Engineering Associate Degree Trade Schools in the Southeast Region list.
+As a testament to the quality of education it offers, GTC also is in the top 15% of our Best Electromechanical Engineering Associate Degree Trade Schools in the Southeast Region ranking.

 The average tuition and fees for an out-of-state undergraduate student at Spartanburg Community College are $9,822 a year.

-ITI Technical College ranked #7 on this year’s Best Value Electromechanical Engineering Associate Degree Schools in the Southeast Region list.
-Located in the large suburb of Baton Rouge, ITI Technical College is a private for-profit school with a fairly small student population.
+ITI Technical College came in at #7 in this year’s edition of the Best Value Electromechanical Engineering Associate Degree Schools in the Southeast Region ranking.
+Located in the suburb of Baton Rouge, ITI Technical College is a private for-profit college with a small student population.

 Full Electromechanical Engineering Technology at ITI Technical College Report